syncfusion-content/winui-docs/winui/Polar-Chart/Axis-Labels.md

 ---
 layout: post
-title: Axis labels in WinUI Polar control | Syncfusion
+title: Axis labels in WinUI Chart control | Syncfusion
 description: Learn here all about the chart axis lables and its customization in Syncfusion WinUI Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart